Different Age Groups

 Let’s just say you have no idea about the age of your listener and want to give the listener a different type of experience.
-Mainstream artists on the charts such as Justin Timberlake, Maroon 5, Katy Perry, Taylor Swift, Adele, Luke Bryan, Bruno Mars, and Jay-Z just to name a few, are great examples for inspiration in this area.
+Mainstream artists on the charts such as Justin Timberlake, Maroon 5, Katy Perry, Taylor Swift, Adele, Luke Bryan, Bruno Mars, and Jay-Z just to name a few, are great examples of inspiration in this area.

 This may result in an increase in the adventurous/different types of music you choose to use.
 Hosting listening sessions is a good way where we can find out what kind of music or artists these individuals prefer.
-Helping you better understand your audiences musical preference and the understanding of marketing to different age groups.
+Helping you better understand your audience’s musical preference and the understanding of marketing to different age groups.

-Written by: Susan Hu
+Written by Susan Hu

-Susan has a number of degrees under her belt including a Music and Recording major and a Bachelor Degree in Entertainment Business from Full Sail University.
+Susan has a number of degrees under her belt including a Music and Recording major and a Bachelor’s Degree in Entertainment Business from Full Sail University.
 She was a professional red carpet host and journalist for 3 years with WTV Networks in Los Angeles, California and also is an aspiring actress.
 She currently works as a Communications / Social Media Director for the International Film Festival in Manhattan, NYC and The National Academy of Television Arts and Sciences Emmy.

 You can find Susan on Facebook, follow her on Instagram and check out her Twitter.